SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Data Bank.md

 - Size threshold (KB) - sets a chunking splitting threshold.
 Only the files larger than the specified size will be split.
 - Chunk size (chars) - sets the target size of an individual chunk (in textual characters, not model tokens!).
 - Retrieve chunks - sets the maximum amount of the file chunks to be retrieved.
 This allowance is shared between all files.
 - Injection Template - defines how the retrieved information will be inserted into the prompt.
-You can use a special `{{text}}` macro to specify the position of the retrieved text, as well as any other macro.
+You can use a special \{\{text\}\} macro to specify the position of the retrieved text, as well as any other macros.
 - Injection Position - sets where to insert the prompt injection.
 The same rules as for Author's Note and World Info apply.

 ### Shared settings